-Commencing in 2012, Changyou drew down loans from offshore branches of certain banks for the purposes of expediting the payment of a special one-time cash dividend to its shareholders, providing working capital to support its overseas operations, and funding its acquisitions and its share repurchase program.
-These bank loans are secured by an equivalent or greater amount of RMB deposits by Changyou in the onshore branches of such banks.
+Commencing in 2012, Changyou drew down loans from offshore branches of certain banks, which are secured by an equivalent or greater amount of RMB deposits by Changyou in the onshore branches of such banks.
 The loans from the offshore branches of the lending banks are classified as short-term and long-term bank loans based on the loans' payment terms.

-As of March 31, 2015, the total amount of the bank loans was \$370.0 million, all of which carried a floating rate of interest based on the London Inter-Bank Offered Rate ("LIBOR").
-These loans were secured by RMB deposits in onshore branches of those banks in the total amount of \$384.4 million.
-The deposited amounts are recognized as restricted time deposits.
-For the three months ended March 31, 2015 and March 31, 2014, interest income from the restricted time deposits securing the loans was \$3.7 million and \$4.2 million, respectively, and interest expense on the bank loans was \$1.8 million and \$1.7 million, respectively.
+As of March 31, 2016, Changyou had repaid all of the remaining bank loans of \$344.5 million, and restricted time deposits of \$354.7 million that secured these loans had been released.
+For the three months ended March 31, 2016 and 2015, interest income from the restricted time deposits securing the loans was \$0.7 million and \$3.7 million, respectively, and interest expense on the bank loans was \$0.6 million and \$1.8 million, respectively.